7Block Labs

 KPIs to track

-• “No Trouble Found” rate change with evidence‑based triage.
+Just a quick update on the “No Trouble Found” rate based on our evidence-based triage.

 Technology building blocks you can trust (and their 2025 status)